duarte152/andy-dashboard/emails_supervisores_prontos.md

 What I believe I could bring to your group is four years of direct, longitudinal observation of AI adoption in clinical settings - with the same clinicians at month one, month six, and year two of using the same system.
 I have watched first-hand how mandated versus self-directed adoption produces completely different trajectories; how a single moment of "first value" - the first time a clinician completes a real workflow cycle and discovers the tool genuinely works - can dissolve months of resistance; and how clinicians who have accumulated intellectual capital in a previous system (templates, macros, structured content) face switching costs that purely technical adoption evaluations almost never account for.
 These are patterns I have been building interventions around in practice - and I believe they deserve rigorous examination in research.

-I have been thinking around questions of how structured enablement interventions shape the long-term adoption trajectory of generative AI tools in clinical settings, and where human factors methodology could bring theoretical rigour to patterns currently understood only anecdotally.
+I have been thinking about how structured enablement interventions shape the long-term adoption trajectory of generative AI tools in clinical settings, and where human factors methodology could bring theoretical rigour to patterns currently understood only anecdotally.
 I would be grateful to be guided by your perspective on where these questions sit within your group's current priorities - and within the CRE's agenda specifically.

 I hold a Bachelor's in Social Communication from PUC-Rio (Brazil), with a Minor in Entrepreneurship.
 Before Laudite, I participated in the START Global Fellowship - a remote program run by the University of St. Gallen in Switzerland.
 I also served as a Second Lieutenant in the Brazilian Army.
 I hold Portuguese citizenship in addition to Brazilian, which simplifies the visa pathway to Australia.